FerasHDawoud/CoffeeApp/README.md

 # Project Title and Description

-Developed a CoffeeStore mobile application with Flutter, created the App design utilizing modern UX principles to achieve a delightful user experience & robust interface, and has been analyzed & organized app data to improve user experience, and facilitation use app’s data for developers, and for optimize workflow, and increasing efficiency I developed the App using OOP structure.
+Developed a CoffeeStore demo mobile application with Flutter, created the App design utilizing modern UX principles to achieve a delightful user experience & robust interface, and has been analyzed & organized app data to improve user experience, and facilitation use app’s data for developers, and for optimize workflow, and increasing efficiency I developed the App using OOP structure.
 CoffeeStore app allowing users to view menu and item details, and provides seamless payment gateway for efficient transactions.

 ## Related